 Remove the pork tenderloin from the refrigerator an hour before you intend to cook it.

-2 Toast the panko breadcrumbs: Heat a thick-bottomed sauté pan on medium high heat.
+Heat a thick-bottomed sauté pan on medium-high heat.
 Add the panko breadcrumbs to the pan.
 Lower the heat to medium and slowly toast the panko breadcrumbs until golden brown.

 Place the toasted panko in a shallow bowl for dredging.
 Remove the pork tenderloin from the buttermilk marinade and place it in the bowl of breadcrumbs.
 Dredge the tenderloin in the breadcrumbs, pressing the tenderloin firmly into the crumbs as you roll it to help the crumbs adhere.

 Remove the pork from the oven when done and let rest on the rack for 10 to 15 minutes while you make the sauce.

-5 Make sauce: To make the sauce, melt a tablespoon of butter in a shallow saucepan.
+To make the sauce, melt a tablespoon of butter in a shallow saucepan.
 Add the minced shallots and cook on medium heat until softened, about 3 to 4 minutes.
 Add the minced garlic and cook a minute more.

 Simmer gently until slightly thickened, 2 to 3 minutes.
-Stir in 1 Tbsp of chopped parsley.
+Stir in 1 tablespoon of chopped parsley.
 Set aside until ready to serve.
 (If you need to reheat the sauce to serve and it has thickened up, loosen it with a little water while you reheat.)

 Gently transfer the pork tenderloin to a cutting board and slice into 1/2-inch thick medallions.
-Place sauce on a serving platter and place the pork medallions on top of the sauce.
+Place sauce on a serving platter and arrange the pork medallions on top of the sauce.
 Sprinkle everything with chopped parsley.